 The Failure Epoch Timestamp field contains an unsigned integer that identifies the epoch time when the reported issue occurred, that is the time of the issue expressed in seconds elapsed since January 1st 1970 UTC.
 Value 0 indicates that the epoch time of the issue is unknown.

-The BSSID field identifies the BSS to which the reporting STA was associated at the time of the reported issue.
+The BSSID field identifies the BSS to which the reporting STA was associated or the AP is hosting at the time of the reported issue.

 The RSSI of Peer field identifies the RSSI of the peer measured by the reporting STA.

 The Issue Reason field contains a UTF-8 string that indicates the reason for the issue.

+The format for the AP Firmware Update Status subelement is shown in Figure 9-522 (AP Firmware Update Status subelement format).